-The idea at the heart of these arguments is that we may have greater concern for inequality when agents are overall poorer than when they are better off.
-An income distribution in which each of two agents earn \$50,000 may be preferable to a distribution in which one earns \$95,000 while the other earns \$25,000: the reduction of aggregate income by \$20,000 may be an acceptable sacrifice for the guarantee that neither agent falls too close to the poverty line.
+The idea at the heart of these arguments is that concerns about inequality may depend on overall income levels.
+The recent study by \cite{costafont2025specific} documents that individuals' aversion to inequality decreases with income.
+Society may, therefore, arguably, have a greater concern for inequality when agents are overall poorer than when they are better off.
+An income distribution in which each of two agents earns \$50,000 may be preferable to a distribution in which one earns \$95,000 while the other earns \$25,000: the reduction of aggregate income by \$20,000 may be an acceptable sacrifice for the guarantee that neither agent falls too close to the poverty line.
 However, the same sacrifice may be unpalatable when neither agent is poor, so we may prefer a distribution in which one earns \$190,000 while the other earns \$50,000 to a distribution in which both earn \$100,000.

-The fan social welfare function accommodates these concerns by relaxing homotheticity.
+The Fan social welfare function accommodates these concerns by relaxing homotheticity.
 By imposing only \owhps, we generate a monotone decreasing fan.
 This implies that inequality aversion increases as society becomes poorer.
 Consequently, a planner may tolerate inequality in a rich society (behaving closer to a utilitarian) but demand strictly egalitarian outcomes in a poor society (approaching the Rawlsian ideal).
-Importantly, unlike other proposals to weaken homotheticity (see, for example, \cite{KOLM1976416}, \cite{KOLM197682}, and \cite{blackorby1980}), our approach leverages the self-referential property of the fan social welfare function.
+Importantly, unlike other proposals to weaken homotheticity (see, for example, \cite{KOLM1976416}, \cite{KOLM197682}, and \cite{blackorby1980}), our approach leverages the self-referential property of the Fan social welfare function.
 Hence, the pivot from greater to less concern for inequality is endogenously determined by the level of societal wealth itself.

-\subsection{More on triage.}
+\subsection{More on triage}

 While our discussion of triage has emphasized ventilator allocation during the COVID-19 pandemic, this is not the only relevant application of Crisis Standards of Care.
-A stark illustration of the switch from Rawlsianism to utilitarianism occurred at New Orleans' Memorial Medical Center during Hurricane Katrina in 2005.\footnote{For an account of the Memorial Medical Center episode during Katrina, see the Pulitzer Prize-winning story in ProPublica (\url{https://www.propublica.org/article/the-deadly-choices-at-memorial-826}), published in the New York Times Magazine on August 25, 2009.}
+A stark example of the switch from Rawlsianism to utilitarianism occurred at New Orleans' Memorial Medical Center during Hurricane Katrina in 2005.\footnote{For an account of the Memorial Medical Center episode during Katrina, see the Pulitzer Prize-winning story in ProPublica (\url{https://www.propublica.org/article/the-deadly-choices-at-memorial-826}), published in the New York Times Magazine on August 25, 2009.}